SteveBenz/ProgressiveColonizationSystem/README.md

    4. Actually enforce the crew counts, types & stars (see 2.v)
    5.  (complete)Make the reporting of when you make a tier breakthrough more informative and fun
    6. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
-   7. Be able to do a cargo run
 5. Release prep
    1.  (complete)De-fugly the dialogs
    2. Figure out how to Release